andraugust/andraugust.github.io/neural-style-transfer.md

 ## Background
 In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) (Gatys et al CVPR 2016), the authors define a neural method for transfering the style of one image to another.

 Why might this be possible?
-Neural networks, particularly convolutional ones, have been shown to extract/respond to texture at hi and low spatial scales.
+Neural networks, particularly convolutional ones, have been shown to respond to texture at hi and low spatial scales.
 The photos below, borrowed from the [keras blog](https://blog.keras.io/category/demo.html), show input images that maximally activate filters in an ImageNet trained VGG16.
 Note that shallow layers respond to high frequency texture while deep layers respond to low frequency texture.

 ![im](neural-style-transfer/keras1.png)
 ![im](neural-style-transfer/keras2.png)